 Aside from analyzing the frequency of the jaw movements and how the nervous system helps these actions, the overall movement of the jaw is worth understanding as well.

 To describe its overall complex motion in a simple way, jaw movements can be described as muscle rotations simultaneously going around a rotating center.
 Apparently, there have been many attempts of replicating this complex system of movements, but only the six-degrees-of-freedom devices can accurately compare to the jaw’s actual movement.

-Hence, as far as devices that can accurately track these motions in order to more accurately diagnose and manage patients, there has been no such luck so far, as most devices lack the needed sensitivity and specificity.
+So, as far as devices that can accurately track these motions to more accurately diagnose and manage patients, there has been no such luck so far.
+That’s because most devices lack the needed sensitivity and specificity.

 Unfortunately, this inability to pinpoint the exact mechanical process of the jaw makes it difficult to understand completely.
 However, despite this lack of technology, this doesn’t mean certain imbalances or disorders of the jaw can’t be improved.

-In most cases of misaligned jaws, an affliction known as temporomandibular joint disorder is commonly diagnosed.
+In most cases of misaligned jaws, an affliction known as the temporomandibular joint disorder is commonly diagnosed.
 It gets its name from the specific jaw joint location where the mandible bone (lower jaw bone) meets the temporal bone (at the side of the skull).
-It is at this junction in which most cases of jaw misalignment occur.
+It’s at this junction in which most cases of jaw misalignment occur.

 Depending on the severity of the case, chronic tension in the muscles that connect with and surround the disorder is what causes the pain.
 TMJ also sets up pain referral patterns or trigger points which are perceived differently than localized pain.

-Pain referral patterns are responsible for the aforementioned symptoms such as headaches, tinnitus, involuntary teeth grinding, and migraines.
+Pain referral patterns are responsible for the symptoms mentioned above such as headaches, tinnitus, involuntary teeth grinding, and migraines.